 Relationship to Alcohol

-Alcohol and these drugs may interact negatively for your health.
+Alcohol and these drugs may interact negatively with your health.
 As a result, it is advised that you abstain from alcohol while undergoing therapy.

-Ginette 35 pills should be kept in its original packaging and kept in a cold, dry location.
+Ginette 35 pills should be kept in their original packaging and kept in a cold, dry location.